MorganSchmiedt/markdown/README.md

 - `allowOrderedList`: Whether ordered lists are allowed.
 Defaults to `true`.
 - `allowHorizontalLine`: Whether horizontal lines are allowed.
 Defaults to `true`.
 - `allowQuote`: Whether quotes are allowed.
 Defaults to `true`.
-- `allowFootnote`: Whether footnotes are allowed.
+- `allowReference`: Whether references are allowed.
 Defaults to `true`.
 - `brOnBlankLine`: Whether to add a `<br />` tag on empty line.
 Defaults to `false`.
 - `maxHeader`: Max header level.
 Number from 1 to 6 included. e.g. 2 means authorized header tags are `<h1>` and `<h2>`.
 Defaults to 6.